Sean-no-soup/svg-to-fwe/README.md

  - - if __name__ == "__main__": so functions could be used as a library (but with svgpathtools is that needed?, perhaps to implement a gui)

 ## Installing (don't yet)
-use the readme, further instruction posted with later releases
+use the readme, further instruction posted here with releases

 might be broken; good luck